Asbestos: History, Types, and Health Risks of Mesothelioma

 - Schools

 Asbestos was a regular building component in the United States military.
 The substance is part of most, if not all, naval ships built between the 1930s and 1980s.
-The military’s use of asbestos is why so many veterans later develop mesothelioma.
+The military’s use of asbestos is why many veterans develop mesothelioma.

 Types of Asbestos